 music" performers, venue organizers, agents, record producers and other folk music

 industry related persons.
-I brought along my fiddle, flute, and accordian, and spent most of
+I brought along my fiddle, flute, and accordion, and spent most

 with members of the band Zar, from Denmark, who played Irish and american reels in their